Working with media

 Note: Although Reference fields have an Image data type, they are used to link video, audio and PDF files as well as images.

-Media can be viewed in a number of ways, including as thumbnails in Result set View and Gallery View, but most usefully in Media viewer, which is used to display images and play video and audio media linked to the current recordClosed The record currently displayed in Record details View or highlighted (with a solid grey background) in Result set View or Gallery View for instance. in a dedicated pane:
+Media can be viewed in a number of ways, including as thumbnails in Result set View and Gallery View, but most usefully in Media viewer, which is used to display images and PDFs1, and to play video and audio media linked to the current recordClosed The record currently displayed in Record details View or highlighted (with a solid background) in Result set View or Gallery View for instance. in a dedicated pane:

 Media viewer